Quick Index

 The photos of hummingbirds are mixed in with all the other bird photos because I felt like doing it that way.

-:) They are easy to find because each thumbnail of a hummingbird has a tag that identifies it (many of the
+:) They are easy to find because each thumbnail of a hummingbird has a tag that identifies it.
+I also

-I have kept peacocks for a number of years.
-I absolutely love the way they look, their aloof manner, and their
+I kept peacocks for a number of years.
+I absolutely love their beauty, their aloof manner, and their call.

 allowing the mother to set.
 Unfortunately, our climate seems to destroy peacock eggs with heat before they are